2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-static-web-app-local-dev.md

 ## Get Static Website Content

 We were desperate so we paid $15 to the first web designer we could find to make a landing page for {% include reference.html item='fake_company' %}.
-They spent four minutes on it and pushed the content to our [{{ fake_company_name_lower }}-web-public](https://github.com/2ndsleep/{{ fake_company_name_lower }}-web-public) repository.
-The version we want was tagged as [web/static-web-app/initial-public-site](https://github.com/2ndsleep/{{ fake_company_name_lower }}-web-public/releases/tag/web%2Fstatic-web-app%2Finitial-public-site), and you can download a .zip of the web content by clicking on the button below.
+They spent four minutes on it and then emailed a .zip of it to us.
+You can download a .zip of the web content by clicking on the button below.

 [Download {{ site.fake_company_name }} Website](https://github.com/2ndsleep/{{ fake_company_name_lower }}-web-public/archive/refs/tags/web/static-web-app/initial-public-site.zip){: .btn .btn--info}

 Extract this .zip file to a folder where you prefer to do your work.
 The extracted contents will be a single folder named *{{ fake_company_name_lower }}-web-public-web-static-web-app*.
 Rename that folder to *{{ fake_company_name_lower }}-web-public* just to make the name less dumb.

-If you're already comfortable with Git, you can also clone this tag by using the following command: `git clone https://github.com/2ndsleep/{{ fake_company_name_lower }}-web-public.git --branch web/static-web-app/initial-public-site --single-branch`
-{: .notice--info}

 ## Open Repository in VS Code